kohlerm/nixos-config/README.md

 # NixOS System Configurations

 Forked for my own usage.
-On the main branch you will find a  kind of working sway enviroment (the i3 branch is much mor usable see below)
+this is a experimental branch for using the Wayland based sway window manager
 - no display manager
 - there seems to be no way to enable copy and paste from the host see openvm issue 493 for a workaround to get at least automatic mouse capturing and screen resizing working

 Main differences so far on the i3 branch:
 - switch from kitty to alacritty using some nerd fonts
 - use i3-gaps with ibhagwan/picom (rounded corners, fading, opacity)
 - some i3 config changes to adapt to my existing setup (colemak keyboard)
 - vscode with some important plugins
 - Makefile now supports running local build (not via ssh)